 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of MedMutual Advantage Plus HMO, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
+As a member of MedMutual Advantage Classic HMO, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
 Under certain limited circumstances we will transfer ownership of the DME item to you.
-In these circumstances, you will own the item once the total amount that has been paid by you and the plan toward rental of the equipment from a network provider equals the durable medical equipment provider's purchase price for that item.
 Call Customer Care for more information.